 Nursing students and Exercise and Health Sciences students may apply for an internal transfer from one Department to another.
 Such a transfer is not guaranteed, and students must meet the same admissions criteria and deadlines for their desired program as new transfer applicants.
-The undergraduate nursing program is competitive, and transfer is based on academic standing in pre-requisite nursing courses and space availability in the program.

-Transfers Between Nursing Program Options
+Transfers Between Nursing Programs

-Traditional BS Transfers
+Accelerated BS Transfers

-Since the delivery and structure of educational content is different for the Traditional Option from the Accelerated option, transfers are not allowed between the two program options.
-Pre-licensure nursing students are not eligible to transfer to the RN-BS program.
+Since the delivery and structure of educational content is different for the Accelerated Option from the Traditional option, transfers are not allowed between the two program options.
+MCNHS students who complete their BS in Exercise and Health Sciences are eligible to apply for an Accelerated BS in Nursing, subject to the admissions policies, deadlines, and procedures listed above, and this is considered a Second UMB Degree rather than an interdepartmental transfer.
+Admission is not guaranteed.